jortvangorkum/Network-Science-Hierarchical-Dendogram/readme.md

 ### How to install
 The easiest way to use this project is to install `pipenv`.

-`pipenv` is a package manager for `pip` so you do not have to manage dependencies.
+`pipenv` is a package manager for `pip` so you do not have to manage the dependencies.
 To install `pipenv` run:
 ```
 pip install pipenv
 ```